Denver Traffic Attorneys

 If vehicular eluding results in bodily injury to another person it is a class 4 felony and if the vehicular eluding results in the death of another person, that is a class 3 felony.
 If you have made the mistake of eluding a peace officer, you need the best defense you can afford to avoid prison time.

-Leaving the Scene of an Accident Involving Death or Personal Injuries
+Leaving the Scene of an Accident That Involves Death or Injuries

 Leaving the Scene of an Accident Involving Death or Personal Injuries is a very serious charge in Colorado.